Nature never ceases to amaze me, especially where our skin is concerned.

 After reading this I think you’ll agree that herbs really do have the remarkable power to heal.

-We have also put together a list of herbs and extracts in skin care, which is an interesting read.
+I have also put together a list of herbs and extracts in skin care, which is an interesting read.